Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 3. Westfjords

 This is my favorite region in all of Iceland as it is relatively remote and gorgeous.
-Driving along the fjords offers majestic views at every corner, and then some more.
+Driving along the fjords offers countless majestic views.

 Being one of the most remote regions of Iceland, you could drive here for hours and not see any form of civilization – just nature at its best.
 This is why I think it is one of the best places to visit in Iceland.

-I loved driving all-around each fjord valley, created thanks to the millions of years of glacial retreat and erosion.
+I loved driving through each fjord valley, created thanks to the millions of years of glacial retreat and erosion.

-To me, the most impressive drives where Route 63 and Route 60 (heading north of Dynjandi Waterfall).
-But the views are not the only impressive thing of the fjords; here you can camp freely almost everywhere!
+To me, the most impressive drives were Route 63 and Route 60 (heading north of Dynjandi Waterfall).
+But the views are not the only good thing about the fjords; here you can camp freely almost everywhere!

 If you’re driving the whole circuit in the Westfjords, make sure not to miss the Látrabjarg Cliffs – one of the most spectacular seabird cliffs in the world.

-Additionally, it is Iceland’s westernmost point (considered one of Europe’s westernmost points after the Azores islands) and Europe’s largest bird cliff – 14 km long and up to 440 meters high.
+Additionally, it’s Iceland’s westernmost point (considered one of Europe’s westernmost points after the Azores islands) and Europe’s largest bird cliff – 14 km long and up to 440 meters high.

 4. Dynjandi Waterfall